ObserveRTC/client-monitor-js/README.md

 });
 ```

-**What it refuses to judge**, because a low decode rate there is legitimate: a backgrounded tab (`ClientMonitor.activeTab === false`), a paused consumer, a paused remote sender, a track that is not live and unmuted, and a stream too thin to say anything.
-Like the outbound side, the threshold is a *duration* rather than a tick count, and the collection gap that discards the window is derived from `collectingPeriodInMs` rather than configured — so the same configuration means the same thing at every collecting period.
+**What it refuses to judge**, because a low decode rate there is legitimate: a backgrounded tab, a paused consumer, a paused remote sender, a track that is not live and unmuted, and a stream thinner than `minReceivedFps`.
+The window restarts after a collection gap.

 #### StuckDecoderDetector